sferencik/SinCity/README.md

 #### Parameters: tell each culprit-finding build what it's investigating

 You can tell each triggered culprit-finding build what failures it is "investigating."
-This is passed down in the form of two build parameters, one for each kind of failure described above (high-level build problems, individual test failures).
+This is passed down in the form of two build parameters and two files in the build temporary directory, one for each kind of failure described above (high-level build problems, individual test failures).
 Enable this feature by checking the respective checkboxes.

 This can be useful to help your build focus on the failures.
 For example, your build may be able to run the failed tests first.
 Or to run *only* the failed tests.
 To find what the failures are, the build configuration must do its own parsing